vmc-project/vmc-documentation/content/user-guide/geant4_vmc/multi-threaded-processing.md

    {{< /highlight >}}
    In general, the objects which state is modified during event processing need to be created on workers while the objects which are used in read-only mode can be be shared.
 See the examples implementation as a guidance.

-3. Replace your Root manager with `TVirtualMCRootManager`, provided in new `mtroot` library, which implements in a thread-safe way the functions previously provided in the VMC examples in the `Ex02RootManager` class.
+3. Replace your Root manager with `TMCRootManager`, provided in the `vmc` library, which implements in a thread-safe way the functions previously provided in the VMC examples in the `Ex02RootManager` class.

 4. Carefully check thread-safety of your application code.
 Note that ROOT has to be initialized for multi-threading via calling
    {{< highlight cpp >}}